Myers Briggs Personality Types – Introduction

 Introduction into the MBTI and the 16 personality types.
 How to read peoples personality types quickly using the Myers Briggs Personality Type Indicator, use it for business and in your personal life.

-The myers briggs personality type indicator was created by Katharine Cook Briggs and her daughter, Isabel Briggs Myers.
+The Myers Briggs Personality Type Indicator (MBTI) was created by Katharine Cook Briggs and her daughter, Isabel Briggs Myers.
 They formed the system after studying the work of Carl Jung, specifically his book on Personality Types.
 Their goal was to turn carl jung’s work into a practical and workable method that could aid people when searching for suitable job roles, the Myers Briggs Personality Type Indicator was the end result.

 Four Sets of Preferences of the MBTI